 Visiting Exeter Cathedral

-Pilgrims and visitors have been making their way to Exeter Cathedral since medieval times.
-It is one of the most visited places in the west country.
-Built in the decorated gothic style, it has the longest uninterrupted medieval gothic vaulting in the world.
+Pilgrims and visitors have been making their way to Exeter Cathedral since medieval times and we are now one of the most-visited attractions in the West Country

 Visitors are welcome to come and explore the Cathedral and enjoy some of its treasures and wonders, including the uninterrupted vaulted ceiling (the longest of its type in the world), the astronomical clock and the unusual Minstrels' Galley.

 The Cathedral is normally open to visitors from 09.00 (last entry at 16.45) Monday - Saturday, and from 11.30 (last entry 15.30) on Sunday.
 There may be occasional restrictions on visitor hours when the Cathedral is usued for special services or events, so please contact us before making a special journey.

 There is a charge to enter the Cathedral unless you are visiting us for prayer or to attend a service.
 This charge contributes to the huge cost (over £1.3 million a year) of maintaining this beautiful and historic building.

 We ask that groups book in advance, and offer discounted rates.
 Please contact us using the button below.

 |Seniors and Students